 The purpose of the network slice-specific authentication and authorization procedure is to enable the authentication, authorization and accounting server (AAA-S) via the Network Slice Specific and SNPN Authentication and Authorization Function (NSSAAF) to (re-)authenticate or (re-)authorize the upper layers of the UE.

-The network slice-specific authentication and authorization procedure can be invoked for a UE supporting network slice-specific authentication and authorization procedure and for a HPLMN S-NSSAI (see subclause 5.15.10 in 3GPP TS 23.501 [8] and subclause 4.2.9.2 of 3GPP TS 23.502 [9]).
+The network slice-specific authentication and authorization procedure can be invoked for a UE supporting network slice-specific authentication and authorization procedure and for a HPLMN S-NSSAI or an SNPN S-NSSAI (see subclauses 5.15.10 and 5.30.2.9 in 3GPP TS 23.501 [8] and subclause 4.2.9.2 of 3GPP TS 23.502 [9]).

 The network (re-)authenticates the UE using the EAP as specified in IETF RFC 3748 [34].